Bad Powers

 Restriction: Use only in a game with Bad Powers.

-Wild: You may restore any or all tokens lost to the Void or Void-like effects
+Wild1: You may restore any or all tokens lost to the Void or Void-like effects in this game.
+Draw a card from the deck for each token restored.

-Super: Your lost tokens go to the warp normally.
+Super: Your lost tokens go to the Warp normally.

 History: The Riffraff evolved on backwater planets with minimal mineral wealth and low property values.
-Fed up with their \"cosmic trash\" status, they set out to conquer the higher-rent districts of the cosmos.
+Fed up with their "cosmic trash" status, they set out to conquer the higher-rent districts of the cosmos.
 Unfortunately, they are so accustomed to limited resources, they have no idea how to recognize a good thing when they have it.
 When they find something of value, they waste it.

 Restriction: Use only in a game with Bad Powers.

-Wild: Every player must give you a kicker, edict, or flare.
+Wild1: Every player must give you a kicker, edict, or flare.
 They choose the card to give you.

 Super: You may keep kickers, edits, and flares so long as you hold this flare.